 Sleep is important for both you and your baby.
 But to a newborn, sleep is the brain's main activity.
 Babies spend about half the time they're asleep in the dream stage, called REM sleep.
 That stage is linked to brain activities, such as memory, nervous system function and self-control.

 And for a newborn, there's no such thing as night and day.
 So they sleep and wake on their own schedule.
 But even with a newborn, you can start to shape your baby's sleep habits for healthier lifelong rest.

 Developing a rhythm

-By age 3 to 4 months, many babies sleep at least five hours at a time.
-At some point during a baby's first year — every baby is different — he or she will start sleeping for about 10 hours each night.
+Every baby is different.
+But by age 3 to 4 months, many babies sleep at least five hours at a time.
+Babies this age should be sleeping around 12 to 16 hours a day including naps.
+And at some point during a baby's first year, babies will start sleeping for about 10 hours each night.

 Have your baby sleep in your room

 Experts say it's best to have your baby sleep in the room with you.
 But babies should still sleep in a crib, bassinet or other structure designed for infants.